mozilla/dxr/docs/source/deployment.rst

 Once you've built it, install DXR in the activated virtualenv::

-    python setup.py install
+    pip install --no-deps .

 .. note::

-    If you intend to develop DXR itself, don't ever run ``install``, which makes a copy of the code, severing its relationship with the source checkout.
-Do ``python setup.py develop`` instead.
+    If you intend to develop DXR itself, run ``pip install --no-deps -e .`` instead.
+Otherwise, pip will make a copy of the code, severing its relationship with the source checkout.

 Indexing